Secondig/turtleletters2020/README.md

 emma will do A-H
 Gianfi will do I-O
-Nathan and Aaron will do the rest.
+Nathan, jack and Aaron will do the rest.